sliscak/ideas/list.md

 the one fourth time position of the whole video/animation would be 750 seconds(3000 * 0.25) represented as 0.25 float.
 25. Use GPT-2, GPT-3, BERT or other Transformer based models to generate textures, shaders or meshes.
 A transformer model would be used to generate mesh data, or texture data or a shader.
 The input would be a description of the texture, shader or mesh and the output would be either the data: either the texture, shader or mesh.
+In games(ingame) a user would write a description of an objest/mesh/texture/shader and the game would send the query/text-string to an Transformer(or an API/transformer running on a server), the query would consist of either just the description or of two or more examples(description and data pairs) and the description the user wrote.
+The server/transformer would return the output/data(texture,shader or mesh).
+The game would load and display the data(texture,shader or mesh).
+So the system would generate new data based on the descriptions on the fly.